 Personally I did all of this myself via the website.

-Once I set-up your account and then logged on, I was taken to a home page which explained the booking of the appointments, the extra services and stuff they offered.
+Once I set-up my account and then logged on, I was taken to a home page which explained the booking of the appointments, the extra services and stuff they offered.
 I kept scrolling through until I got the book appointment button at the bottom of the page.

 Next was choosing a service point location.
 The tool gave me the closest centres near me or I could search by using a postcode.